shannonlouisekirk/Kirk-Portfolio/Final-Project-Part-II.md

 The target audience for this project is people interested in the film industry, or people generally familiar with award-winning films,  directors, and smaller-budget movies.

 #### Approach to Identify Individuals to Interview
 In order to select from a group of people who already have the vocabulary and familiarity with the film industry, I sent a message to all members of the MEIM program at Heinz, requesting volunteers for user feedback sessions.
-I interviewed the first four people who replied.
+I interviewed the first three people who replied.
 This was my best approximation at creating a random sample of people who self-identify as both interested in the industry and familiar with award winners.

 #### Interview Script
 After a brief walk-through of the storyboards and sketches, I asked interviewees the following questions: